-The Bridgeport Film Fest will take place in Spring 2021 in the historic city of Bridgeport, CT.
-Due to the uncertainty of the COVID-19 pandemic we will follow up with these adjusted details in early 2021.
+The fourth annual Bridgeport Film Fest will take place tentatively September 13-15, 2024 in the historic city of Bridgeport, CT.

-Over the course of the weekend we will have multiple short film screenings, filmmaker Q+A's, workshops, panel discussions, live music events, VIP gala and an awards ceremony!
+Over the course of the weekend, we will have multiple short film screenings, filmmaker Q+A's, workshops, panel discussions, live music events, a VIP gala, and an awards ceremony!